celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

 To follow this tutorial and create a smart contract on the Celo blockchain, you will need the following:

-- A code editor or text editor: You can use any code editor or text editor of your choice, but for this tutorial, we will be using Remix, a web-based IDE for Solidity development.
+-  **A code editor or text editor**: You can use any code editor or text editor of your choice, but for this tutorial, we will use Remix, a web-based IDE for Solidity development.

-- An internet browser: You will need a web browser to access Remix and interact with the Celo blockchain.
+- **An internet browser**: You will need a web browser to access Remix and interact with the Celo blockchain.

-- A good internet connection: As the Celo blockchain is decentralized and relies on a network of nodes to process transactions, a stable and reliable internet connection is important for smooth operation.
+- **A good internet connection**: As the Celo blockchain is decentralized and relies on a network of nodes to process transactions, a stable and reliable internet connection is important for smooth operation.

 By having these requirements in place, you'll be ready to start building your first smart contract on the Celo blockchain using Remix.